jpleatherland/ls_rs/README.md

 # ls_rs

 An ls clone.
-Can be run with or without a depth arg specficying how many folders to go down.
-Defaults to 0 (current dir only) if not passed.
+Can be run with or without a depth arg specifying how many folders to go down.
+Defaults to 0 (current dir only) if no value is passed.

 ## To run
 `cargo build -r`

-`sudo cp target/release/ls_rs /bin`
+`sudo mv target/release/ls_rs /bin`

 Restart your terminal or what have you